MrGoatsy/GoatBB/README.md

 which is a bootstrap based WYSIWYG editor so that makes even the editor responsive and functional on phones and tablets.

 <h1>How to install?</h1>
-Please take a look at the official website for a guide on how to do so: http://goatbb.com/installation
+Please take a look at our official website for a guide on how to do so:<br />
+http://goatbb.com/installation

 <h1>Live demo</h1>